mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Chwistyoch.md

 The capital city on Chwistyoch certainly lives up to its name.
 It is a beautiful city with landscaped parks and elegant buildings.
 Haven is located 10km north of the starport.

 ## Chwistyoch Retreat
-The paradise setting on Chwistyoch made it a perfect choice to build this special re-education centre on the outskirts of Haven.
-Since most people on Chwistyoch are happy with their lives, the centre has become an exclusive retreat for nobles in neighboring systems.
+The paradise setting on Chwistyoch made it a perfect choice to build this special re-education center on the outskirts of Haven.
+Since most people on Chwistyoch are happy with their lives, the center has become an exclusive retreat for nobles in neighboring systems.

 ## Military Base